fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 *Bard's Tale I* uses first-person perspective for getting around both the city and dungeons.
 Skara Brae, the city level, is your "top-level" map; all of the services you'll need and entrances to all of the game's dungeons can be found there, and there's no "overworld" map to explore.
 You're stuck here for the duration, as the manual's framing story will tell you.

-Move your party with the arrow keys (PC) or `IJKL` (most other platforms); `K` stands for "Kick Forward" which is how you go through doors.
+Move your party with the arrow keys (DOS) or `IJKL` (most other platforms); `K` stands for "Kick Forward" which is how you go through doors.
 You can pretty much ignore the `I` key.

 A few other keys that get easily forgotten: `E` allows you to float up through a portal in the ceiling if you have *C3:LEVE* or *C6:MALE* active, and `D` allows you to descend through a hole in the floor.
-In Skara Brae, `?` can be used to find out what street you're on and what time of day it is.

-`V` will turn the music off, which is especially helpful when you're rolling up characters in the Guild.
+In Skara Brae, `?` can be used to find out what street you're on, which way you're facing, and what time of day it is. `N` allows you to re-order your party, although the implementation is different on each platform.
+Finally, `V` will turn the music off, which is especially helpful when you're rolling up characters in the Guild.

 There is something of a sense of time; it passes silently, and it manages three important things: